 […] they bound his arms behind his back, put a noose about his neck, and dragged him with rent garments and half-naked to the Forum.
 All along the Sacred Way he was greeted with mockery and abuse, his head held back by the hair, as is common with criminals, and even the point of a sword placed under his chin, so that he could not look down but must let p277 his face be seen.
 2 Some pelted him with dung and ordure, others called him incendiary and glutton, and some of the mob even taunted him with his bodily defects.
 He was in fact abnormally tall, with a face usually flushed from hard drinking, a huge belly, and one thigh crippled from being struck once upon a time by a four-horse chariot, when he was in attendance on Gaius as he was driving.
 At last on the Stairs of Wailingc he was tortured for a long time and then despatched and dragged off with a hook to the Tiber.

 – Suetonius, Vitellius, 17

-After the death of Vitellius, robberies of several days occurred in the city.
+After the death of Vitellius, robberies for several days occurred in the city.
 Shortly after the victory, the governors of the western provinces also swore an oath to Vespasian.